Most Recent Version of Draft Vision Statement, Goals, Policies, and Actions

 Foster collaborative relationships to build a stronger and more resilient community.

-Enhance RRCO and SCCO communication and outreach capabilities to reach the entire neighborhood by establishing stable local funding
+Enhance RRCO and SCCO communication and outreach capabilities to reach the entire neighborhood by establishing stable local funding.

-The City and County will partner to provide stable funding, proportional to the total incorporated/unincorporated properties, to ensure both Community Organizations multiple opportunities, per year, can reach all addresses within the neighborhood
+The City and County will partner to provide stable funding, proportional to the total incorporated/unincorporated properties, to ensure both Community Organizations multiple opportunities, per year, can reach all addresses within the neighborhood.

 Gathering and Learning Spaces: Ensure access to open community gathering, sharing, and learning spaces for all residents.

-Identify, map, and promote gathering spaces and local services that are accessible for all RR/SC neighbors.
+Maintain a list of gathering spaces and local services that are accessible for all RR/SC neighbors.

 Identify locations to establish and support community gardens in River Road/Santa Clara.